dequelabs/attest-release-scripts/README.md

 ### zip-dir-upload-to-artifactory.sh

 The `zip-dir-upload-to-artifactory` script zip's a given directory and uploads the zip file to artifactory (agora).
-The script 2 arguments, in the below order respectively:
+The script accepts 2 arguments, in the below order respectively:
 | Argument | Description |
 |---|---|
 | dir ($1) | **(Mandatory)** the directory to zip |